 - What is the application deadline?
 February 15 for full funding consideration.
-We will otherwise review applications as they come in—i.e., there is no "deadline"—but applications received after February 15 are less competitive for funding.
+We will otherwise review applications as they come in until April 15, but applications received after February 15 are less competitive for funding.

 - My undergraduate degree isn't in philosophy: can I still apply?
 Yes, but be sure to indicate in your personal statement what your trajectory is and why you're applying to graduate programs in philosophy.

 - I didn't take the GRE: can I still apply?
 Yes, but GREs are required for funding consideration.

 - Does [insert some facet of my application] really matter?
 I know it's a weakness.
 Maybe, maybe not; the only way to find out is to apply.
 We don't fetishize any particular part of the application (e.g., GPA, GRE, undergraduate institution, fame of recommenders, etc.) but rather look at things holistically.
 Put together the best application you can, and we'll be happy to review it.